Related ToolsChatgpt

 2. Mathematical Reasoning and Research

 The 94.6% AIME math accuracy shows up in practice.
-I tested both models on university-level calculus problems and financial modeling scenarios.
-GPT-5 consistently showed its work more clearly and caught edge cases that GPT-4o missed.
+On university-level calculus problems and financial modeling scenarios, GPT-5 consistently shows its work more clearly and catches edge cases that GPT-4o misses.

 Best for: